Reading Le Palmier through Simon Porte Jacquemus’s return to the Musée Picasso

-For much of the past decade, Simon Porte Jacquemus has been defined by images that traveled faster than clothes: lavender fields in Provence, endless wheat paths, salt-white deserts, and runways staged as postcards.
+Over the past decade, Simon Porte Jacquemus has been defined by images that traveled faster than clothes.
+Lavender fields in Provence.
+Endless wheat paths.
+Salt-white deserts.
+Runways staged as postcards.
 Jacquemus became a brand you recognized before you necessarily understood.

 From Image-Driven Fashion to Structural Confidence